 At this point, Daniel pulls his DTR out to show the group.
-It looks like some of S & M pain-inducing mechanism, with a conical shape, plastic head, ome tubes sticking out of it.
+It looks like some kind of S & M pain-inducing mechanism, with a conical shape, plastic head, and some tubes sticking out of it.

-when I'm flaccid, the skin can probably halfway cover the glans.
+"I have about another year to go before I'm finished," Adam says.
+"Right now, when I'm flaccid, the skin can probably halfway cover the glans.
 The most annoying thing about restoring is it's like somebody is pinching your skin all day long.
 You're constantly aware of it."